CSLewin/NeonSunset/NEON SUNET.md

 Only the terminally enthusiastic call it MAGIC, though; most call it **headware**.

-**[TODO: Expand on this.]** Headware is a nanomachine slurry that a corporation will pay you (?) to inject (?) into your brain.
+**[TODO: Put everything that isn't directly related to a player capability or game mechanic into WORD JAIL.]** Headware is a nanomachine slurry that a corporation will pay you (?) to inject (?) into your brain.
 It takes a month to integrate, after which you have a smartphone and personal assistant expert system in your brain forever, and the corporation gets an interface through which to advertise to you forever.
 Headware is powered by a negligible bioelectric draw, and uses an ear clip transcranial magnetic stimulation unit with retractable universal data cable for input, output, and storage.
-The TMS unit includes a compact wireless antenna with an open-air range of about 100m.
-You can install and run apps on your headware--as long as they're signed by a corporation.
+The TMS unit includes a compact wireless antenna with an open-air range of about 100m **[WORD JAIL]**.
+You can install and run apps on your headware--as long as they're signed by a corporation. **[WORD JAIL]**

 This was mostly a cool toy until someone (???) invented the Archaeometric Meta-Protocol.
 An AMP scans existing network topologies by reading optical and electrical signal "contrails".
 It uses solipsistic predictive modeling systems to reinterpret the data in a format that a mind-computer interface like your headware can parse.
 Essentially, an AMP is a Rosetta Stone that translates arbitrary networked information systems into intuitive mental images in humans.
 There's a whitepaper, but almost everybody who claims to understand it is full of shit.
 There are thousands of different implementations of AMP, minutely reconfigured to individual preferences.

-AMP's interpretive ability is not unlimited.
+**[THIS ENTIRE PARAGRAPH GOES TO WORD JAIL]** AMP's interpretive ability is not unlimited.
 The longer a signal has traveled through a small area and the stronger that signal is or was, the more easily an AMP can interpret the signal's contrail.
 Old, large, local, or high-power networks are easy for AMP to interpret.
 Young, small, distant, or low-power networks are harder to parse.
 Networks with no active signal running through them are impossible to interpret.
 Likewise, AMP can't be used to generate arbitrary code--it's an interpreter and interface, not a programming language--but, with a little tampering, it can be used to *inject and execute* arbitrary code within a network that it is interpreting.

 If you have headware, you can use your brain to do anything a smartphone could do in 2019, in exchange for a sponsoring corporation keeping permanent tabs on you.
-If you "free" your headware--circumventing the protective corporate code that prevents unauthorized uses--you drop off the corporate tracking grid and can run anything written for the platform, even if it isn't approved.
-If you install an AMP, you can literally see computer networks.
+If you "free" your headware--circumventing the protective corporate code that prevents unauthorized uses--you drop off the corporate tracking grid and can run anything written for the platform, even if it isn't approved. **[THE PREVIOUS SENTENCE GOES TO WORD JAIL UNLESS YOU CAN WRITE AN INTERESTING MECHANIC FOR IT]** If you install an AMP, you can literally see computer networks.
 If you've done all these things and you're very clever, you can use your AMP to directly manipulate those networks with your brain.

 ### How_2_Hacking